 Meet Mostar

 Welcome to Mostar, a literal meeting point of cultures, especially the Hapsburgs and Ottomans.
-These connections are represented by the famous Old bridge across Neretva river, and the distinction between two sides of the town are visible to this day.
-Take a walk down cobblestone streets to the iconic bridge, enjoy the hustle of the street bazaars and have a traditional meal in one of the restaurants by the river.
-If you have a sweet tooth, make sure to try one of traditional desserts as well, which are very very sweet and equally tasty.
-We recommend hurmasice (syrup-drenched pastries), kadaif (kanafeh), or all time favorite, tufahija (walnut-stuffed apples poached in sugar water).
+These connections are represented by the famous Old bridge across the Neretva River, and the distinction between the two sides of the town is visible to this day.
+Take a walk down cobblestone streets to the iconic bridge, enjoy the hustle of the street bazaars, and have a traditional meal in one of the restaurants by the river.
+If you have a sweet tooth, make sure to try one of the traditional desserts as well, which are very, very sweet and equally tasty.
+We recommend hurmasice (syrup-drenched pastries), kadaif (kanafeh), or our all-time favorite, tufahija (walnut-stuffed apples poached in sugar water).

 Day 7